projongithub/order-mgt-python/README.md

   - Windows OS
   - Google Colab / Internet Browser
   - Python version 3.8
-  - .jpg images of items to be used in the project
+  - 'jpg Images' of items to be used in the project

 Libraries:
   - Matplotlib